FAQ

 It is important for us to facilitate direct exchange between randomly selected individuals, who reflect a portion of the diversity of society, and representatives through lottery-based procedures.
 However, achieving this on a nationwide scale with all Bundestag representatives simultaneously is quite challenging.

-Electoral District Days differ significantly from Citizens' Assemblies in that Citizens' Assemblies aim to provide recommendations to a decision-making body on a specific topic.
+Citizens' Assemblies aim to provide recommendations to a decision-making body on a specific topic.
 In the case of national Citizens' Assemblies, for example, a representative group of randomly selected individuals from Germany (approximately 160 people) comes together and, with the help of scientific input, excursions, and experts, develops recommendations over an intensive multi-week process that influence government decisions or provide guidance.
 Citizens' Assemblies seek to enrich government decisions with the perspectives of citizens, thereby improving them.

-In the Bundestag election, voters can cast two votes on the ballot: in the left column for the first vote (Erststimme) and in the right column for the second vote (Zweitstimme).
+In the German Parliament election, voters can cast two votes on the ballot: in the left column for the first vote (Erststimme) and in the right column for the second vote (Zweitstimme).
 With the first vote, a candidate from the voter's own electoral district is elected directly.
 Germany has 299 electoral districts.
 The second vote is used to select a party list established in the federal states.
 The number of second votes determines how many candidates a party can send to the Bundestag in total (see bpb).

 However, there is no constitutional difference in the responsibilities and duties of representatives based on whether they were elected directly or via a list.
 We aim to strengthen the relationship of all representatives with the people living in their electoral district.
 Therefore, we strive to avoid a separation of roles among representatives.